Fellowships and Awards

 The Graduate School must review and approve all external applications by graduate students and postdoctoral scholars for fellowships and awards.
 The following procedures must be followed:

-- Submit the signed External Fellowship/Award Application Transmission Form to the Graduate School (Old Main 201).
+- Submit the signed External Fellowship/Award Application Transmission Form to the Graduate School (106 Putnam Hall).
 The complete, original proposal, plus one extra copy must accompany the Transmission Form.
 The agency/organization application guidelines web link must also be listed on the Application Form OR on a hard copy attached.

 - The applicant is responsible for the completion of all necessary training and compliance requirements (e.g., biosafety, conflict of interest, IACUC, IRB, research integrity, etc.)

-- If applicable, include the name, title and address information for the official signatory: "Mark A. Sheridan, Ph.D., Associate Dean", and the campus financial information on grant pages requiring this information.
+- If applicable, include the name, title and address information for the official signatory: "David A. Wittrock, Ph.D., Dean", and the campus financial information on grant pages requiring this information.

 - Allow a minimum of four (4) working days for processing application transmission forms.
 Note: Some institutional submissions require an earlier deadline as posted at the time of announcement.
 Examples: IIE U.S. Student Fulbright Program and the USDE Fulbright-Hayes Doctoral Dissertation Research Abroad Program.